MuBiKi (completed)

 Information on the qualification programme

-From early summer 2015, the State Association of Music Schools in Lower Saxony will be training up to 40 elementary music teachers in a professional development programme.
+From early summer 2015, the Lower Saxony Association of Music Schools will be training up to 40 elementary music teachers as part of a professional development programme designed to broaden their career prospects.

-As numerous practical examples show, the cultural education mission of our daycare centres is becoming increasingly important.
-The demand for qualified teaching staff in the field of elementary music education is growing accordingly.
-Based on this development trend and against the backdrop of the successful Lower Saxony music education programme "Wir machen die Musik!" ("We make the music!"), the State Association of Music Schools in Lower Saxony is conducting an in-service and field-expanding qualification for musicians and educators for elementary music programmes at daycare centres between spring 2015 and summer 2017.
-The scientific evaluation of the project is being carried out by the University of Oldenburg (Prof Dr Lars Oberhaus and Prof Dr Ulrike Krause).
-The joint project Musikalisch-kulturelle Bildung in der Kita (MuBiKi) is funded by the Federal Ministry of Education and Research and includes two 1.5-year qualification courses, which are to be located in the eastern part of Lower Saxony (Wolfenbüttel or similar) and in a region in the west (Oldenburg/Emsland area), if possible, and which can accommodate up to 20 participants each.
+As numerous practical examples demonstrate, the cultural educational role of our childcare centres is becoming increasingly important.
+Consequently, the demand for qualified teaching staff in the field of elementary music education is rising.
+Building on this trend and drawing on the success of Lower Saxony’s music education programme ‘Wir machen die Musik!’ the Lower Saxony Association of Music Schools is running a part-time, career-expanding qualification programme for musicians and early years educators between spring 2015 and summer 2017, aimed at delivering elementary music programmes in childcare centres.
+The scientific evaluation of the project is being carried out by the University of Oldenburg (Prof. Dr Lars Oberhaus and Prof. Dr Ulrike Krause).
+The collaborative project ‘Musical and Cultural Education in Day-Care Centres’ (MuBiKi) is funded by the Federal Ministry of Education and Research and comprises two training courses, each lasting approximately 1.5 years, which are to be based, where possible, in the eastern part of Lower Saxony (Wolfenbüttel or similar) and in a region in the west (the Oldenburg/Emsland area), and which can each accommodate up to 20 participants.

-The target group of the further education programmes are artists, cultural workers and educators.
-In individual, tandem and team phases, participants acquire basic knowledge, skills and methods of elementary music education.
-The course content covers the following areas, for example: Early childhood pedagogy, music and movement, listening, singing and speaking as well as elementary instrumental playing.
+The target group for this further education programme comprises artists, cultural practitioners and early years educators.
+Through individual, tandem and team-based phases, participants acquire fundamental knowledge, skills and methods in elementary music education.
+The course content covers areas such as early childhood education, music and movement, listening, singing and speaking, as well as basic instrumental playing.

-The special feature of the courses is that a heterogeneous group of participants consisting of artists and cultural workers (musicians, dancers etc.) and educators with different specialist skills are to be trained together.
-The formation of learning tandems is intended to facilitate the continuous mutual exchange of experience and the acquisition of skills among the participants.
-A training programme will comprise several weekend blocks and training weeks as well as ongoing practical and observation phases.
+A distinctive feature of the courses is that a diverse group of participants, comprising artists and cultural practitioners (musicians, dancers, etc.) and early years educators with different specialist skills, are to be trained together.
+The formation of learning tandems is intended to facilitate a continuous, reciprocal exchange of experiences and the acquisition of skills amongst the participants.
+Each course will comprise several weekend blocks and teaching weeks, as well as ongoing practical and observation phases.

-Due to the BMBF's funding guidelines, participation in the qualification courses is free of charge.
-Only accommodation and catering costs are payable.
-These costs are also likely to be covered for participants from the arts and cultural sector.
+In accordance with the BMBF’s funding guidelines, participation in the training courses is free of charge.
+Only any accommodation and meal costs incurred need to be paid.
+For participants from the arts and culture sector, it is likely that these costs will also be covered.

-Prerequisites for participation are existing basic musical knowledge and skills.
-Further information can be found in our flyer:
+A prerequisite for participation is that participants already possess basic musical knowledge and skills.
+Further information can be found in our leaflet:

 Contact: Rhea Richter